The Big 3

 The Big 3 was a programme of work to improve our network, enhance our hosting environment and boost our storage capabilities.

-New technologies will provide further stability, helping to future-proof our IT systems and provide the very best IT experience for our staff and students.
+These new technologies will provide further stability, helping to future-proof our IT systems and provide the very best IT experience for our staff and students.

 What we did...